nattana-chira/resume/README.md

-# resume of Nattana chirachaithumrongsak
+# resume of Nattana Chirachaithumrongsak